 Data fields are all customizable and there's now room for more.
 If you want to fill that screen with running metrics, you have the ability to do that.
 You still get the option of richer running metrics if you're willing to invest in Garmin's Running Dynamics Pod or a footpod like Stryd.

 On the whole it's still a great experience running with this Fenix, indoors or outdoors.
 There's plenty in terms of the metrics you can pore over and GPS signal pick-up is nice and speedy.
 If you're buying the Fenix to be your primary running watch, you're not going to be disappointed.

 To add to its run tracking prowess, Garmin introduces something it's calling PacePro racing strategies.
 If you do a lot of racing or you're keen to see if you can get faster, this is a feature for you.

 Essential reading: An in-depth guide to using Garmin PacePro

 Its a feature that has now rolled out to Garmin watches like the Forerunner 245 and 945 as well as being available on its Marq range of watches.

 PacePro involves offering you guidance on your pace on your watch during a run in real-time, based on your elevation data and ideal pace strategy.
 You also have the ability to customize data fields based on your desired uphill effort and negative split preferences.

 To get it all set up you'll need to head to the Garmin Connect app, then to the Training section where you'll find the appropriate menu screen.
 From there you can create your PacePro strategy based on an existing course or a race distance.

-In our test, we had the opportunity to test it in a race environment so took the option to select an existing course, which are currently user generated course profiles.
+In our test, we had the opportunity to us it in a race environment and took the option to select an existing course, which are currently user generated course profiles.
 The immediate problem we found is that many of these user generated courses are not from the most recent versions of races, so may not account for the most recent course profile.

 Read this: Understanding your running watch stats